scionproto/scion/doc/BeaconExtensions.md

 the total maximum bandwidth is calculated as the minimum between the intra-AS bandwidth and the bandwidth of the inter-AS peering link.

-In core segments, the bandwidth pairs are omitted.
+In core segments, the bandwidth pairs are omitted, since there can be no peering or shortcut paths in such segments.

 #### Concrete Format Maximum Bandwidth